Historic Charleston Foundation

 Historic Charleston Foundation (HCF) was founded in 1947 to preserve and protect the integrity of the architectural, historical, and cultural heritage of Charleston, South Carolina, United States.
-The Foundation undertakes advocacy, participation in community planning, educational and volunteer programs, the preservation of historic places, research, and technical and financial assistance programs for the preservation of historic properties.
+The Foundation undertakes advocacy, and participates in community planning, educational and volunteer programs.
+It's focus is on preservation of historic places, research, and technical and financial assistance programs for the preservation of historic properties.
 Winslow Hastie has been the President & CEO of Historic Charleston Foundation since 2018.

 History

-Established in 1947, Historic Charleston Foundation (HCF) is a nonprofit organization that champions the historic authenticity, cultural character and livability of the Charleston region through advocacy, stewardship and community engagement.
+Established in 1947, Historic Charleston Foundation (HCF) is a nonprofit organization that advocates for the historic authenticity, cultural character and livability of the Charleston region through advocacy, stewardship and community engagement.

 Revolving fund

 The foundation was the first organization in the country to develop a revolving fund as a preservation strategy.
 Established in 1957 with $100,000 raised by the foundation, HCF continues to use the revolving fund to purchase endangered historic properties, stabilize them and sell them to preservation-minded individuals with restrictive easements attached.
 Proceeds from the sale are used to replenish the fund.
 The fund enabled the foundation to begin the Ansonborough Rehabilitation Project in 1958, an effort to save a six-block neighborhood bordered by Market, Calhoun, East Bay and Meeting streets.
 Over a 12-year period, more than 60 structures were rehabilitated.
 Properties saved include the Benjamin Simons Neufville House.

 The revolving fund was revitalized in 2004 with a $300,000 gift from the estate of Mrs. Charles Henry (Elizabeth) Woodward.
 With this seed money, HCF purchased 79 Anson Street and 9 George Street, both of which were sold with protective covenants to preservation-minded buyers.
-In 2005, HCF purchased 13 Pitt Street, one of the largest properties in Charleston Village, and one that retains much of its original historic fabric.
+In 2005, HCF purchased 13 Pitt Street, one of the largest properties in Harleston Village, and one that retains much of its original historic fabric.
 It was also sold to a buyer who placed protective covenants on the property.

-Historic Charleston Foundation partnered with Charleston's Habitat for Humanity and the City of Charleston in 2010 on the rehabilitation of a small, single-style house on Lee Street (the house was completed in Feb.
-2011).
+Historic Charleston Foundation partnered with Charleston's Habitat for Humanity and the City of Charleston in 2010 on the rehabilitation of a small, single-style house on Lee Street (completed in February 2011).
 This was the first joint project between the three entities.
 The City of Charleston's Department of Housing and Urban Development identified the property and family in need.
 Charleston Habitat for Humanity (HFH) confirmed that the family met requirements for assistance and is supervising subcontractors and volunteers.
 HCF has been involved in the preservation of the historic elements of the building and is contributing funds for the joint project through its Neighborhood Impact Initiative program.
 Restrictive covenants were placed on the house on Lee Street by HCF at the completion of the project to protect the property's historic integrity.